 A beautiful secluded resort village with a splendid beach offering a good variety of hotels, apartments, and medium sized holiday villas.
 It is a great place to get away from it all! […] Cala San Vicente

-We hope you found this article about Alcúdia in Mallorca a useful guide to explore the small mountain town and the surronding areas.
+We hope you found this article about Alcúdia in Mallorca a useful guide to explore Northern town and the surronding areas.
 We feel passionate about Mallorca and we want you to experience the best of what the island has to offer.
 So please follow our up-to-the-minute recommendations to have a great time on the island.

 If you would like to send us your feedback to email@example.com we would be very please to hear from you.